bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 - The `square` prop takes precedence over the `rounded` prop.
-- Alternatively to to the `square` prop, you can set the `rounded` prop to the string `'0'` to acheive a square avatar.
+- Alternatively to to the `square` prop, you can set the `rounded` prop to the string `'0'` to archive a square avatar.

 ### Alignment

 By default `<b-avatar>` will be vertically centered with its adjoining content.
 In some cases you may want to alter the alignment, such as ensuring that a text-only avatar aligns its text with the adjoining text.
-Simply set a [vertical alignment utility](/docs/reference/utility-classes) class on the component, such as `<b-avatar class="align-baseline" ..>` or `<b-avatar class="align-top" ..>`, etc).
+Simply set a [vertical alignment utility](/docs/reference/utility-classes) class on the component, such as `<b-avatar class="align-baseline" ...>` or `<b-avatar class="align-top" ...>`, etc.

 ## Actionable avatars